IanFinlayson/exploring-cs/chapter01.md

 It is sort of amazing that we can ask algorithm 2 to guess a number between 1 and 1 billion, and it will need only 30 guesses at most to get it!
-Algorithm 2 is not just a bit better for this problem, it\'s way better.
-If you were to follow Algorithm 2 with a billion as the highest number, you\'d be done in a few minutes.
+Algorithm 2 is not just a bit better for this problem, it's way better.
+If you were to follow Algorithm 2 with a billion as the highest number, you'd be done in a few minutes.
 If you used Algorithm 1, and you guess one number per second (with no breaks for eating and sleeping), it would take you more than 31 *years*.

-It\'s actually pretty common in computer science for there to be huge differences in speed between different approaches like this.
+It's actually pretty common in computer science for there to be huge differences in speed between different approaches like this.
 Oftentimes the obvious solution is not very efficient, but a more clever one is.
 This book will spend more time on algorithm design than analysis, but it